CitizenLabDotCo/citizenlab/docs/README.md

 - Reordering of and cleaner interface for managing custom registration field options
 - An 'add proposal' button in the proposals admin
 - Fragment to user profile page to manage party membership settings (CD&V)
-- "User not found" message when visiting a profile for a user that was deleted or could not be found.
+- "User not found" message when visiting a profile for a user that was deleted or could not be found

 ### Changed
 - Proposal title max. length error message
+- Moved delete functionality for projects and project folders to the admin overview

 ### Fixed
 - The automatic scroll to the survey on survey project page